Developer Guide

 - (assuming the class list does not have 100 classes) enter

-- Expected: “The class index provided is invalid” is displayed
+class 100 - Expected: “The class index provided is invalid” is displayed

 - (assuming the class list does not have 100 classes) enter